Epinova/epinova-dxp-deployment/documentation/Problems.md

 The cause of this problem could be:
 1. Your site has a problem/error an can not start.
 2. You need a longer sleep time before do the test.
 20 seconds may not be enough.
 The application is not ready yeat.
 That is depending on how fast your application can start.
 3. Your website is behind login and the startpage return HTTP status 301.
-And want to redirect user to login page.
-This is where you should use the [Environment].UrlSuffix so that the smoke test request: http://cmsc01xzyqwt29jprod-slot.dxcloud.episerver.net/Util/login.aspx?ReturnUrl=%2f
+And will redirect user to login page.
+This is where you should use the [Environment].UrlSuffix so that the smoke test request: http://cmsc01xzyqwt29jprod-slot.dxcloud.episerver.net/Util/login.aspx
+4. You are using a http:// URL but you should use https://.
+The request in the smoke test expect HTTP status 200 without any redirects.